Hi, I’m Ray DelVecchio!

 I was hustling for a few bucks and graciously accepting free home-cooked meals as often as possible (my mom is the best).
 If you have that type of support, utilize it to the full extent so you don’t bury yourself in debt!

-Within a couple months, I got my first two paying customers through my personal network.
+Within a couple of months, I got my first two paying customers through my personal network.